 Toscakaka is a traditional Swedish and Finnish cake comprising of a light, moist and buttery sponge topped with a heavenly, crunchy almond caramel.
 Some recipes call for buttermilk in the ingredients, I like to use milk and then add a teaspoon of lemon juice.
 As you can imagine the topping is pretty sweet therefore I’ve cut back on the sugar in the sponge and added the zest of half a lemon.
 This cake is luscious when it’s served still warm from the oven but it’s also good on the second or third day.

 Grease the tin well with butter and dust with a coating of flour then line the bottom with parchment paper, for extra reassurance that it won’t stick.

-*For your information I did use a non stick tin.
+*For your information I used a non stick tin.

 Toscakaka (Almond Caramel Sponge Cake)

 - 150 g Plain flour

 - 25 g Light brown sugar

 - 90 g Unsalted butter